rebekkaorth/ros_smart_grasping_pkgs/README.md

 ## Run the object_grasping package

 The grasping package contains two nodes.
-One node calls a neural network to gather information about pose estimations about objects in the scene the Kinect camera captures.
-It then publishes there estimation as Pose objects.
-The other node subscribes to these published pose estimations and uses these grasp the objects in the scene.
-It therefore uses the SmartGrasper library provided by Shadow Roboitcs.
+One node calls a neural network to gather information about pose estimations and about objects in the scene, using images as input the Kinect camera captures.
+It then publishes its estimation as Pose objects.
+The other node subscribes to these published pose objects and uses these to grasp the objects in the scene.
+It does so by using the SmartGrasper library provided by Shadow Roboitcs.

 To run one of the nodes use: